HomeOfVapourSynthEvolution/VapourSynth-DFTTest/README.md

     Has no effect when nlocation is not used.

-sstring/ssx/ssy/sst -
+slocation/ssx/ssy/sst -

     Used to specify functions of sigma based on frequency.
-If you want sigma to vary based on frequency, then use 'sstring' instead of the 'sigma' parameter. sstring allows you to enter values of sigma for different normalized [0.0,1.0] frequency locations.
+If you want sigma to vary based on frequency, then use 'slocation' instead of the 'sigma' parameter. slocation allows you to enter values of sigma for different normalized [0.0,1.0] frequency locations.
 Values for locations between the ones you explicitly specify are computed via linear interpolation.
 The frequency range, which is dependent on sbsize/tbsize, is normalized to [0.0,1.0] with 0.0 being the lowest frequency and 1.0 being the highest frequency.
 You MUST specify sigma values for those end point locations (0.0 and 1.0)!
 You can specify as many other locations as you wish, and they don't have to be in any particular order.
-Each frequency/sigma pair is given as "f.f:s.s".
+Each frequency/sigma pair is given as "f.f,s.s".
-    The list of frequency/sigma pairs is saved as a string, with each pair separated by a space.

     For example, if you want a linear ramp of sigma from 1.0 for the lowest frequency to 10.0 for the highest frequency use:

-        sstring = "0.0:1.0 1.0:10.0"
+        slocation = [0.0,1.0, 1.0,10.0]

-        "0.0:1.0"  =>  this means sigma=1.0 at frequency 0.0
+        "0.0,1.0"  =>  this means sigma=1.0 at frequency 0.0

-        "1.0:10.0"  => this means sigma=10.0 at frequency 1.0
+        "1.0,10.0"  => this means sigma=10.0 at frequency 1.0

         Sigma values for frequencies between 0.0 and 1.0 will be computed via linear interpolation.